StackExchange/dnscontrol/docs/_providers/cloudflare.md

 will *not* automatically add it.
 You'll need to do that via the control panel manually or via the `dnscontrol create-domains` command.

 ## Redirects
 The Cloudflare provider can manage "Forwarding URL" Page Rules (redirects) for your domains.
 Simply use the `CF_REDIRECT` and `CF_TEMP_REDIRECT` functions to make redirects:

 {% highlight js %}

-// chiphacker.com is an alias for electronics.stackexchange.com
+// chiphacker.com should redirect to electronics.stackexchange.com

 var CLOUDFLARE = NewDnsProvider('cloudflare','CLOUDFLAREAPI', {"manage_redirects": true}); // enable manage_redirects

 D("chiphacker.com", REG_NONE, DnsProvider(CLOUDFLARE),
-    // must have A records with orange cloud on.
-Otherwise page rule will never run.
-    A("@","1.2.3.4", CF_PROXY_ON),
-    A("www", "1.2.3.4", CF_PROXY_ON)
-    A("meta", "1.2.3.4", CF_PROXY_ON),
+    // ...

     // 302 for meta subdomain
     CF_TEMP_REDIRECT("meta.chiphacker.com/*", "https://electronics.meta.stackexchange.com/$1"),

     // 301 all subdomains and preserve path CF_REDIRECT("*chiphacker.com/*", "https://electronics.stackexchange.com/$2"),

+    // A redirect must have A records with orange cloud on.
+Otherwise the HTTP/HTTPS request will never arrive at Cloudflare.
+    A("meta", "1.2.3.4", CF_PROXY_ON),

+    // ...
 );
 {%endhighlight%}